MarkLyck/TIY-Structure-Scripts/README.md

 Same with the HTML template, it's just normal HTML.

 ##Disclaimer
-But don't run this on a day that you have already created.
+Don't run this on a day that you have already created.
 It may or may not overwrite your files.